 8.2.1.
+Quality Assessment/Performance Improvement (QA/PI) Plan, AQPI-05

+Director of Quality and Regulations reviewed changes to the policy.
+Quality Committee discussed item two under priorities regarding COVID-19.
+It will stay in the policy for the next year and removed at next year's review.

+Director of Quality and Regulations had analyst submit a request for real time quality software.

+8.2.2.
+Available CAH Services, TFH & IVCH, AGOV-06

+Director of Quality and Regulations reviewed changes to the policy.

+CEO title will need to be updated prior to going to the board for approval.

+Policy will be approved by the board annually.

+8.3.
+Care Compare Quality Metrics

+Director of Quality and Regulations reviewed Care Compare Quality metrics plans for improvement.
+Age of the data varies and is outdated.
+It will take two years for poor scores to drop off.

+Items highlighted white are above benchmark.
+Those highlighted red are performing below benchmark.

-Quality Assessment/Performance Improvement (QA/PI) Plan, AQPI-05 ATTACHMENT 8.2.2.
-Available CAH Services, TFH & IVCH, AGOV-06 ATTACHMENT 8.3.
-Care Compare Quality Metrics ATTACHMENT Quality Committee will receive an update on the Care Compare Quality metrics plan improvement. s for 8.4 .
-Leading a Culture of Safety ATTACHMENT Quality Committee will discuss the key question about our organization's capabilitie s and processes related to establishing a compelling vision for safety, including foundational and sustaining strategies.
-American College of Healthcare Executives and IHI/NPSF Lucian Leape Institute.
-Leading a
+8.4.
+Leading a Culture of Safety

+Quality Committee discussed the key question about our organization's capabilities and processes related to establishing a compelling vision for safety, including foundational and sustaining strategies from: